ginstrom/paladin-novel/manuscript/chapter-02.md

 "Now!"

 Pell moved like water, flowing over Greasy's prone form to snatch keys and shortsword.
 Steel flashed as he freed himself, then tossed the keys to Sim, who caught them without looking up from his quiet prayers.
+Gond snatched the guard's short sword from his belt as he climbed past.

 "Jord, Wait—" Gond started, but the big man roared and charged upward, chains trailing behind him like anchor rope.
 Shouts erupted from above.